wix-incubator/logkitten/README.md

 * `platform: 'android' | 'ios'` - Platform to get the logs from: uses `adb logcat` for Android and `xcrun simctl` + `log` for iOS simulator.
 * `adbPath?: string` - Custom path to adb tool or `undefined` (used only when `platform` is `android`).
+* `deviceId?: string` - Specific device to target.
+For Android, this is the device serial number used with `adb -s`.
+For iOS, this is the simulator UDID used with `xcrun simctl`.
+If not provided, defaults to the current device (Android) or `booted` simulator (iOS).
 * `priority?: number` - Minimum priority of entries to show of `undefined`, which will include all entries with priority **DEBUG** (Android)/**DEFAULT** (iOS) or above.
 * `filter?: (entry: Entry) => boolean` - Optional filter function that receives each log entry and returns true to include it or false to exclude it.